 Books for Breakfast (November)

 Our fall fundraiser highlights new initiatives and features student MCs and a keynote speaker (this year, we invited author Walter Isaacson).
-Volunteers often help with registration and ushering, and are encouraged to register to attend if interested!
+Volunteers often help with registration and ushering.
+We also encourage you to register to attend, if interested!

 Volunteer Fundraiser (March)

 We invite members of our volunteer community of nearly 2,000 to participate in an annual fundraiser to raise funds for our programs.
 This event is run by volunteers for volunteers.
 Past fundraisers include a Literary Heptathlon, Moustache-a-Thon, and a Write-a-Thon.
 This year, we are bringing back the Half-half-half-half-half (or .826) marathon.

 Night of 1,000 Stories (May)

 826 Boston’s annual gala is Night of 1,000 Stories hosted by the Royal Sonesta in Cambridge.
 This is one of our biggest events and will showcase our accomplishments so far.

 826 Day, 8/26, is celebrated across all chapters.
 In 2017, we honored the day by partnering with six local independent bookshops: Harvard Book Store, Trident Booksellers and Cafe, Brookline Booksmith, Wellesley Books, Papercuts JP, and Tres Gatos.
 Each location featured a special 826 Day display with a number of our newest (and not-so-new) titles and, of course, a plush Bigfoot.

 Through our After-School Program, we publish 2-3 collections of short stories written by students ages 6-18 per year.
 Each book release party is also an awards ceremony called The Tandy Awards, where students win for “Best Opening Line” among other categories.
 We often need volunteers to support with logistics, so please let us know if you want to help!